 George Rance (Chair)

 (BSc (AgrEcon), FAICD)

 George is highly experienced company director and Chair.
-He is a director of Workforce Health Assessors and Chair of the MV Cartela Restoration Trust, a not for profit restoring one of Hobarts iconic steamships.
+He is a director of Workforce Health Assessors and Chair of the MV Cartela Restoration Trust, a not for profit seeking to restore one of Hobarts iconic steamships.
 George was also a long term CEO of the Tasmanian Farmers and Graziers Association, the peak body for Tasmania's farming sector.
 He occupied the role from 1987 to 2001, where he was also responsible for the organisation's Landcare program.

 (MBA (Ag Inv), GradCertMgt, GradCertAgbus, AvdDipFBM)

 Ben is the owner of 'Springmere Estate', a family farming business focused on livestock production near Beaconsfield in northern Tasmania.
 He is an active participant in Landcare activities on the farm, a member of the board of Tamar NRM (a Landcare Tas member group), and Chair of the Tamar Branch of the Tasmanian Farmers and Graziers Association.
 Ben has extensive experience in representative organisations, having held positions and roles in Sheep Meat Council of Australia, the TFGA Red Meat Council and Cattle Council of Australia.

 Katrina is a Retail Customer Executive with National Australia Bank in Hobart.
 She has over 20 years experience in retail, banking, operations, business development, distribution and sales, and has been recognised for her commitment to customers, leadership and development of others.
 Prior to moving to Hobart, Katrina was an active member of her local Landcare group in north west Tasmania.